Frustrated by the leak in your shower?

 Traditional Built Shower.

-How showers have been built since the 1950's and some still are.
+How showers have been built since the 1950's and most still are.

 Why is proper installation of a shower pan liner important?